Survivor-Centred Visual Narratives

 Nora: No. I mean, it’s also so individual.
 Like I said earlier, I think that everybody deals with it very differently.
 Some people, as you know, committed suicide.
 Some people were deeply depressed.
 One woman whose interview I watched was very interesting.
 She talked about how after the war she had a child, her first son, and how detached she felt.
 She felt basically incapable of showing anybody love.
 And that capacity to love seemed to have died the moment when she was separated from her family in the ghetto, and that was a moment when she basically became incapable of loving or expressing her love for anybody.
 After the war, she had a son, and she realized that she couldn’t give him what a mother under normal circumstances could give a child.

-On February 27, SCVN research assistant Ghada met with co-curator Jakob Hoffmann to discuss the exhibition journey of But I Live.
+On February 27, SCVN research assistant Ghada met with curator Jakob Hoffmann to discuss the exhibition journey of But I Live.
 Remembering the Holocaust.
-The exhibition, curated by Jakob Hoffmann and Barbara Yelin, features the process of co-creation and original artwork by artists Barbara Yelin, Miriam Libicki, and Gilad Seliktar produced for the graphic novel But I LiveThree Stories of Child Survivors of the Holocaust, edited by Dr. Charlotte Schallié and inspired by the narratives of Holocaust survivors Emmie Arbel, David Schaffer, and Nico and Rolf Kamp.
+The exhibition, co-curated by Jakob Hoffmann and Barbara Yelin, features the process of co-creation and original artwork by artists Barbara Yelin, Miriam Libicki, and Gilad Seliktar, produced for the graphic novel But I Live: Three Stories of Child Survivors of the Holocaust, edited by Dr. Charlotte Schallié and based on interviews with Holocaust survivors Emmie Arbel, David Schaffer, and Nico and Rolf Kamp.
 Displaying original drawings, sketches, archival materials, and interviews with participants, the exhibition illuminates the process by which the book came into existence.

 Ghada: Hello Jakob, thank you for taking the time to have this conversation today.
-Before getting into the details of the project, can you tell us a little bit more about yourself.
+Before getting into the details of the project, can you tell us a little bit more about yourself?
 What do you do?
 Where are you based?
 What is the scope of your work?

-I don’t know how exactly that happened, but maybe 10 or 15 years ago, I started getting interested in comics and graphic novels.
-And since I’m definitely not an artist or someone who can draw a straight line, it was for me very clear that if I want to get involved in this scene, I can do it by organizing stuff.
+I don’t know how exactly that happened, but maybe ten or fifteen years ago, I started getting interested in comics and graphic novels.
+And since I’m definitely not an artist or someone who can draw a straight line, it was very clear to me that if I want to get involved in this scene, I can do it by organizing things.
+So, I created a little series of events where I invited comic artists from all over the world.

 I don’t know exactly when it was, but I did some exhibitions with comic artists, and that’s how Barbara asked me one day if I wanted to curate an exhibition on But I Live.